Research and article By: Timothy M. Youngblood

 even thrown their children into it thinking that it would not erupt if they

 did so.
+Others in antiquity worshipped a god called Baal and sacrificed their children in fire to it so they would receive favor for their crops or health.
 Although you and I may think this would be an obvious and serious mistake

-those people believed the volcano was a God with all their hearts.
+those people believed the volcano and the statue Baal was a God with all their hearts.
 Why?
 Because

 that is what they had been taught from birth!
 But that belief did not make it